-- 7.2 Investment property shall comprise land or buildings (or parts of buildings) or both held by the municipality, as owner or as lessee under a finance lease, to earn rental revenues or for capital appreciation or both. - 7.3 Investment property shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, but a separate section of the Fixed Asset Register shall be maintained for this purpose. - 7.4 Investment property shall not be depreciated, but shall be annually valued on balance sheet date to determine their fair (market) value.
+- 10.2.3 Cost value is determined according to the requirements of the GRAP standard on Investment Property. - 10.2.4 Assets classified as Investment Property shall be re-defined once such assets usage changes. - 10.3 Investment property shall comprise land or buildings (or parts of buildings) or both held by the municipality, as owner or as lessee under a finance lease, to earn rental revenues or for capital appreciation or both. - 10.4 Investment property shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, but a separate section of the Fixed Asset Register shall be maintained for this purpose. - 10.5 Investment property shall not be depreciated but shall be annually valued on balance sheet date to determine their fair (market) value.
 Investment assets shall be recorded in the balance sheet at such fair value.
-Adjustments to the previous year's recorded fair value shall be accounted for as either gains (revenues) or losses (expenses) in the accounting records of the department the assets concerned. - 7.5 An expert valuator shall be engaged by the municipality to undertake such valuations. - 7.6 If the Council resolves to construct or develop a property for future use as an investment property, such property shall in every respect be accounted for as an item of PPE until it is ready for its intended use where after it shall be reclassified as an investment asset.
+Adjustments to the previous year's recorded fair value shall be accounted for as either gains (revenues) or losses (expenses) in the accounting records of the department the assets concerned. - 10.6 An expert valuator shall be engaged by the municipality to undertake such valuations. - 10.7 If the Council resolves to construct or develop a property for future use as an investment property, such property shall in every respect be accounted for as an item of PPE until it is ready for its intended use where after it shall be reclassified as an investment asset.

-8. INTANGIBLE ASSETS
+11. INTANGIBLE ASSETS

-- 8.1 Assets that meet the criteria of GRAP 31 (Intangible assets) shall be recognized as intangible assets at cost. - 8.2 After initial recognition, intangible assets shall be carried at cost less accumulated amortisation and any accumulated impairment losses - 8.3 Intangible assets shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, but a separate section of the Fixed Asset Register shall be maintained for this purpose.
+- 11.1 Assets that meet the criteria of GRAP 31 (Intangible assets) shall be recognized as intangible assets at cost. - 11.2 After initial recognition, intangible assets shall be carried at cost less accumulated amortisation and any accumulated impairment losses - 11.3 Intangible assets shall be recorded in the Fixed Asset Register in the same manner as other fixed assets, but a separate section of the Fixed Asset Register shall be maintained for this purpose.

-9. NON-CURRENT ASSETS HELD FOR SALE (GRAP 100)
+12. NON-CURRENT ASSETS HELD FOR SALE (GRAP 100)

-- 9.1 Assets that shall be classified as held for sale when its carrying amount will be recovered principally through a sale transaction rather than through continuing use, in terms of GRAP 100 - 9.2 If the criteria in GRAP 100 are met after the balance sheet date, an entity shall not classify a non-current asset (or disposal group) as held for sale in those financial statements when issued.
+- 12.1 Assets that shall be classified as held for sale when its carrying amount will be recovered principally through a sale transaction rather than through continuing use, in terms of GRAP 100 - 12.2 If the criteria in GRAP 100 are met after the balance sheet date, an entity shall not classify a non-current asset (or disposal group) as held for sale in those financial statements when issued.
 However, when those criteria are met after the balance sheet date but before the authorization of the financial statements for issue, the entity shall disclose the information in the notes to the financial statements.
 This information is as follows: - a) a description of the non-current asset (or disposal group); - b) a description of the facts and circumstances of the sale, or leading to the expected disposal, and the expected manner and timing of that disposal;

-10. RECOGNITION OF HERITAGE ASSETS
+13. RECOGNITION OF HERITAGE ASSETS